njeriwekesa/njeriwekesa/README.md

 I’m passionate about creating solutions that improve lives, blending my healthcare background with my growing expertise in software development.

+If you’re working on projects that make a real-world impact—or looking for a developer who approaches problems with empathy and precision—I’d love to connect.
 ---

 ## 🚀 Upcoming Projects